RedonAlla/RA.Utilities/documentation/vsTemplate/getting-started.md

     ```

 ### 3. Creating a New Project
-You can use ⁠[Visual Studio 2022+](https://visualstudio.microsoft.com/), [Visual Studio Code](https://code.visualstudio.com/docs/languages/dotnet) the .NET CLI to create a new solution from this template:
+You can use the .NET CLI, Visual Studio, or Rider to create a new solution from this template.

-**Example using .NET CLI**
+#### Using the .NET CLI
 ```bash
 dotnet new RA.Template -n YourProjectName
 ```